 The Investment Manager provides portfolio management and administrative services to the Trust, subject to the overall supervision of the Trustee.
-The Investment Manager is authorized to invest and reinvest the Trust's assets and make investment decisions on behalf of the Trust.
-Senior executives of the Investment Manager own 182,153 (December 31, 2013 - 185,753) units, representing 10.7% (December 31, 2013 - 10.9%) of the outstanding units as at June 30, 2014.
+The Investment Manager is authorized to invest the Trust's assets and make investment decisions on behalf of the Trust.
+Senior executives of the Investment Manager own 187,153 (2013 - 185,753) units, representing 11.2% (2013 - 10.9%) of the outstanding units as at December 31, 2014.

-The capital of the Trust is represented by the net asset attributable to holders of redeemable units of the Trust, and is comprised of investments, and cash and equivalents offset by liabilities of the Trust.
+The capital of the Trust is represented by the net asset attributable to holders of redeemable units of the Trust, and is comprised of investments, and cash and cash equivalents offset by liabilities of the Trust.
 As more fully outlined in the Declaration of Trust, the principal investment objective of the Trust is to achieve absolute annual returns, with an emphasis on capital gains, through investment in selected North American securities.
 The Trust will invest its property primarily in North American high yield and distressed debt securities, and in equity securities.
-The success of the Trust depends on the investment decisions of the Investment Manager and will be influenced by a number of risk factors including liquidity risk, market risks, investment in options, and leverage from borrowed funds.
+The success of the Trust depends on the investment decisions of the Investment Manager and will be influenced by a number of risk factors including liquidity risk, market risk, investment in options, and leverage from borrowed funds.